gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_1_connect_ble.md

 the scan (as `ble_connect.py` does) until a GoPro is found.
 That is, `matched_device` must contain at least one device.

+Similarly, connection establishment can fail for reasons out of our control.
+Therefore, the connection process is also wrapped in retry logic.

 When running the demo, discovered devices will be logged to the console as they are found.
 Click the output tab to see an example of this.